-Employer Contributions - For the year ended June 30, 2022, employer contributions were established by the Kentucky Retirement Systems (the governing board for CERS prior to April 1, 2021).
-The governing Board establishes employer contribution rates based on the annual actuarial valuation.
-In 2017, KRS substantially increased the employer contributions as a result of changes to key actuarial assumptions.
-However, the Kentucky General Assembly allowed employers participating in CERS to phase this increase over a 10-year period, and restricted annual increases in the employer contribution rate to no more than 12% over the prior year's rate.
+Employer Contributions - For the year ended June 30, 2023, employer contributions were established by the County Employees Retirement Systems in December 2021.
+The governing Board establishes employer contribution rates based on the annual actuarial valuation completed in November each year for the fiscal year beginning the following July

-In addition, the 2020 Kentucky General Assembly froze employer contribution rates for 1 year to help local employers deal with the financial impact of the COVID pandemic.
-For fiscal year 2022, the employer contribution rate for CERS nonhazardous pensions was 21.17% and hazardous pensions was 33.86%.
-In fiscal year 2021, these rates were 19.30% and 30.06%, respectively.

-Rates for both 2021 and 2022 reflect the adjustments enacted by the Kentucky General Assembly to phase-in the actuarially determined rates.
-The 2021 valuation indicated that CERS the phase-in of the 2017 increases is now complete and the contribution rates beginning in fiscal year 2023 will return to the actuarially determined rates.
-(See Note 8 for additional rate information for the OPEB plans.)
+For fiscal year 2023, the employer contribution rate for CERS nonhazardous pensions was 23.4% and hazardous pensions was 42.81%.
+In fiscal year 2022, these rates were 22.78% and 35.60%, respectively.
+Rates for both 2023 and 2022 reflect the adjustments enacted by the Kentucky General Assembly to phase-in the actuarially determined rates.
+(See Note 7 for additional rate information for the OPEB plans.)

-Contributions - Required contributions by the employee are based on the tier:
+Employee Contributions - Required contributions by the employee are based on the tier:

-Required Contribution

-Tier 1 5%

-Tier 2 5% + 1% for insurance

-Tier 3 5% + 1% for insurance
+NonHazardous Hazardous Tier 1 5% 8% Tier 2 5% + 1% for insurance 8% + 1% for insurance Tier 3 5% + 1% for insurance 8% + 1% for insurance